 “We have words for racism and sexism, but wealth discrimination isn’t fully recognized.
 It is a bias in favor of the wealthy and against labor, the environment, and the community.
 Concern for the public good must become the animating force of our economic order.”

-Ordinary citizens can spur change, Kelly says, by pushing for reform on laws that govern the way corporations operate.
+Ordinary citizens can spur change, Kelly says, by pushing to reform laws that govern the way corporations operate.
 “We must design a corporate system in which all economic rights are equally protected, not only the rights of shareholders,” Kelly says.
 To that end, she advocates two key areas of reform: requiring corporations to be responsible to the public good, and putting more wealth into the hands of those who generated it—the employees.

 Kelly draws inspiration from the nation’s first revolutionaries, who rejected an oppressive monarchy.
 She says, “The lesson of history is clear: democracy always wins in the end.”